Polymer Clay Buttons: Holes, Flat Baking, and Thickness

 - 2Pierce the sew-through holes while the clay is still raw.
 Tidy them with a needle file once the buttons are baked and cooled

-- 3Bake small buttons flat on a ceramic tile rather than on a warped tray.
-Check that the bake setup matches your clay line's package directions
+- 3Bake small buttons flat on a level surface such as a ceramic tile, and match the bake setup to your clay line's package directions

 - 4Match thickness across the set rather than chasing one magic button depth.
 Consistent thickness is what makes a button card read like a pair